adhesivecheese/flask-login-tutorial/README.md

 * remove extraneous spaces around <a> tags in the template documents
 * reorganization of the navbar links in step 10 to prevent the need for multiple is_authenticated ifs

+Each step is a seperate branch, with code appearing as it should at the end of each step; the main branch is the finished tutorial, plus the addition of `requirements.txt` to install dependancies through pip.

 ## Step 6 Changes